AJ-Alan/ECE-2112/README.md

 **V0.1:** - initial upload\
 **V0.2:** - in Villarmil_Pandas-P1.py, changes static comparison `(dfCars.index>26)` to `(dfCars.index>(dfCars.index.stop-6))` to have a more dynamic comparison that works even with other dataframes to always show the first five and last five rows of the dataframe.\
-**V0.3** - added the results as comments inside the files themselves **V0.4** - added note that the results will not have perfect indention
+**V0.3** - added the results as comments inside the files themselves **V0.4** - added note that the displayed results will not have perfect indention